-South Africa has a rich early hominin fossil record, concentrated mainly in cave deposits, which, until recently, have been sparsely dated and often considered the poor cousin of the vast, well dated deposits of East Africa.
-Recent advances in U-Pb dating of carbonates (mostly cave carbonates or speleothems, particularly flowstones) are beginning to change this.
-Flowstones layers sandwiched between fossil bearing sediments can be treated as chronostratigraphic marker horizons and play an analogous role to the volcanic tuffs in East Africa.
-The key to successful U-Pb dating is isolating uranium rich horizons within the flowstones, making careful sample prescreening a necessity.
+Pickering U-Pb dating cave carbonates: a new chronometer for the South African hominin cave sites sandwiched between fossil bearing sediments can be treated as chronostratigraphic marker horizons and play an analogous role to the volcanic tuffs in East Africa.
+The key to successful U-Pb dating is isolating uranium rich horizons within the flowstones, making careful sample pre-screening a necessity.
 Most U-Pb dating work has focused on the 'Cradle of Humankind' caves, where ages can now be assigned to at least four of the early hominin species.
-Ages can be further refined by investigating the paleomagnetic signals preserved in the sediments and flowstones.
+Ages can be further refined by investigating the palaeomagnetic signals preserved in the sediments and flowstones.
 Flowstones from caves several kilometres apart have U-Pb ages within error of each other, suggesting some large scale cyclicity behind the alternating deposition of flowstone and cave sediment.
 U-Pb dating has also been successfully applied to the southern Cape coastal cave sites of Pinnacle Points and to small buried stalagmites from the archaeological deposits at Wonderwerk Cave.
 Attempts to date calcrete horizons from the western Cape coast are underway.